erikw/taiga-stats/README.md

 # Taiga Statistics Tool

-This is a scipt for all you "Kanban masters" who use Taiga and are interested in visualizing progress and generate some automated statistics.
+This is a script for all you "Kanban masters" who use Taiga and are interested in visualizing progress and generate some automated statistics.

-# Featurs
+# Features

 ```console
 $ taiga-stats --help